-We might not get hot days that often, but when the UK does bask in summer heat we often don’t know how to deal with it.
+We might not get hot days that often, but when the UK does bask in the summer heat we often don't know how to deal with it.
 Driving on hot days can take a toll on your car, not to mention being uncomfortable for you too.

 By following our tips, you can stay cool, avoid breakdowns and be safe if you do experience a problem.

 There's nothing worse than being inside a hot car on a warm day.
 Overly hot cars can cause drowsiness, dehydration and exhaustion.

 - If your car is fitted with air conditioning, make sure you use this feature for a cooler climate.
 Although, do remember it increases fuel usage

 - If you don't have air conditioning, make sure you open the windows to let air flow through the car

 - Make sure you keep a bottle of water inside your car at all times to stay hydrated

 Breakdowns will only occur if your vehicle is not properly maintained.
 Basic car maintenance takes only a few minutes and should ideally be completed on a weekly basis during peak hot temperatures.

 - Engine Coolant – An engine that is running properly should rarely need coolant levels replenishing.
 Check the levels under bonnet using the minimum and maximum marks on the tank.